imrafaelmerino/vertx-effect-examples/README.md

 ## <a name="philosophy"><a/> Philosophy
 It's a good rule of thumb to design a library for your own yourself to use rather than for other people.
-Be the first real user of the libraries you design and develop and solve real problems with them.
+Be the first real user of the libraries you design and develop and solve real problems before shipping them.
 It will be the best documentation.

 ## <a name="examples"><a/> Examples
 ### <a name="signup"><a/> A signup verticle